Michaeliscool123/Light/README.md

 ## Hardware

-- Raspberry Pi 4
-- Arduino Uno
+- Adafruit Reverse TFT ESP32-S2
-- Temperature sensor (DS18B20)
+- BME680 Temperature Sensor
+- IoT Relay Device
 - LED display module
 - Jumper wires
+- Lamp
 - Breadboard
 - Resistors
+- Wattmeter

 ## Software

 - Python 3
-- Flask framework
 - HTML/CSS
 - JavaScript
-- Arduino IDE
+- Circuit Python

+## Setup

 Control the lamp [here](http://superlightening.com/).
 Using the website you can control the status of the lamp using the turn on and turn off buttons.
 Then see the temmperature sensor data by clicking the See Temperature button.